Brief of Juvenile Law Center in Support of Appellant

 Summary of Argument

-The district court erred in ruling that a suspicionless body cavity search of a 12-year-old girl detained for a minor offense was reasonable under the Fourth Amendment.
-While the Supreme Court has upheld such searches for adults in detention facilities, it has consistently recognized that children are not simply miniature adults and their unique developmental characteristics must be considered when assessing their constitutional rights.
-The district court's application of the Florence standard for adult strip searches to a child in juvenile detention ignores this established principle and fails to account for the child's youthfulness.
+The district court in this case incorrectly decided that a body cavity search of a 12-year-old girl, held for a minor offense and conducted without any specific suspicion, was a reasonable search under the Fourth Amendment.
+While the Supreme Court permitted such searches for adult detainees in Florence v.
+Board of Chosen Freeholders, the Court has consistently held that children are not simply smaller versions of adults.
+Their unique developmental stages must be considered when determining the extent of their constitutional rights.
+The district court failed to follow this established principle.
+Instead, it directly applied the Florence standard for adult strip searches in jails to evaluate strip searches of children in juvenile detention.
+This complete use of an adult standard for children's Fourth Amendment rights ignores T.M.'s young age, as Supreme Court rulings require, and incorrectly treats juvenile detention the same as adult jail.

-Instead of expanding the Florence holding to encompass children, the court should have balanced the government's need for the search against the invasion of privacy it entails.
-Strip searches of children are a significant intrusion that can have lasting negative consequences and cannot be justified by the government's stated interests.
-Although juvenile detention facilities have legitimate safety and security concerns, the suspicionless body cavity search of a child goes far beyond what is necessary to protect these interests, violating the Fourth Amendment's protection against unreasonable searches.
+Rather than extending the Florence ruling to children, the district court should have used the usual Fourth Amendment process.
+This involves weighing the government's need for the search against how much it invades a person's privacy.
+Strip searches of children are an extreme invasion of privacy that can cause long-term harm.
+The government's stated interests do not justify this invasion.
+While juvenile detention centers have valid interests in safety and security, a body cavity search of a child without suspicion goes much further than what is needed to protect these interests.
+Therefore, it breaks the Fourth Amendment's rule against unreasonable searches.

 Open Amicus Brief as PDF